Igigog/anomaly-modding-book/src/modding-tools/sdk/actor-editor/actor-editor.md

           </tr>
           <tr>
             <td>Optimize Motions</td>
-            <td>Goes through all the bones in the animation and optimizes their animation channels (e.g., position, rotation, scale) by removing    redundantkeyframes</td>
+            <td>Goes through all the bones in the animation and optimizes their animation channels (e.g., position, rotation, scale) by removing    redundant keyframes</td>
             <td></td>
           </tr>
           <tr>